ADVERTISEMENT

 Evernote also makes it easy to manage tasks.
 For example, if you want to devote an hour in the evening to reading a collection of records, you start a new task (located in the same place where you would start a new note).
 Just be sure to specify how long it will take and when you want to be done with it.

 Evernote offers a free 7-day trial, and is free to use within certain device and data-upload limits.
-For use on unlimited devices, you can subscribe for $8.99 per month or $79.99 per year.
+For use on unlimited devices, you can subscribe for a paid plan.

 Trello